-The following graph compares the yearly change in the cumulative total return of our Common Shares with the S&P/TSX Composite Total Return Index.
-The following table and graph illustrate the cumulative return of our Common Shares at the end of each financial year, assuming an initial investment of \$100 on December 31, 2008, compared to the S&P/TSX Composite Total Return Index, assuming the reinvestment of all declared dividends and distributions where applicable.
+The following table and graph illustrate the cumulative return of our Common Shares at the end of each financial year, assuming an initial investment of \$100 on December 31, 2013, compared to the S&P/TSX Composite Total Return Index, assuming the reinvestment of all declared dividends and distributions where applicable.

 We do not base our compensation strategy on the premise that there is an inherent connection between base salary levels and our share performance, rather salary determination is based upon market competitiveness, overall economic conditions and individual performance.
-However, there is a level of correlation between the profit share component of our compensation and share performance, as the overall profitability of Mullen Group is a key determining factor of the profit share pool and is reflected in Mullen Group's share price.
-Similarly, there is a level of correlation between the Share Option component of Mullen Group's compensation and share performance as the determination of the Share Options' value is based upon, among other things, share performance and volatility.
+There is also a level of correlation between the Share Option component of Mullen Group's compensation and share performance as the determination of the Share Options' value is based upon, among other things, share performance and volatility.